-Product goals are the second part of your product management strategy, and add more specific details about what your product is aiming to do.
-It's crucial, therefore, that these goals are measurable so that you can measure your progress against them, make sure that they are time-bound rather than ongoing. airfocus can help you to create a straightforward, targeted product roadmap so that you can measure and track progress against your product goals really easily.
+Product goals are the second part of your product management strategy and add more specific details about what your product is aiming to do.
+It's crucial, therefore, that these goals are measurable so that you can measure your progress against them, and make sure that they are time-bound rather than ongoing. airfocus can help you to create a straightforward, targeted product roadmap so that you can measure and track progress against your product goals easily.

 The third component in your product strategy is initiatives, which are essentially high-level projects and themes you use to achieve product excellence and your product goals.
 Examples of initiatives could be new product features or specifications.

 Remember, the product vision will likely stay the same throughout the whole lifecycle, but the product goals will change, depending on what stage your product is at.
 Your product goals, however, will likely change quite regularly as they should reflect the most key and current priorities for your product.

 It's quite likely that your product goals have changed since you first launched the product, and therefore your existing ones have become outdated.
 Don't panic – you don't necessarily have to reinvent the wheel as this is quite normal.
 You and your team already know what your current and possibly future product goals are.
 It's just that they might not be written down or formally integrated into your strategy yet.
 But it's important to do this, as it makes it so much easier to track and monitor your goals and measure your progress against them.